 For anyone who doesn’t know the name, Harry Turtledove writes in a genre known as Alternate History.
 This usually means taking a pivotal point in history and asking what would have happened if things had been different.
-Homeward Bound is the latest novel in a series which began with the premise of aliens deciding to invade Earth in 1942, just as World War II was getting into full-swing.
+Homeward Bound is the latest novel in a series that began with the premise of aliens deciding to invade Earth in 1942, just as World War II was getting into full swing.

 I’ve read every novel in this timeline, and although the premise might sound a bit far-fetched, Turtledove has handled it well and I’ve thoroughly enjoyed the story.

 Homeward Bound picks up about twenty years after the last novel in the Colonization series.
 The Race – or “Lizards” as they are called by humans – have colonized the Earth, gravitating toward the warmer areas of the planet.
 There are a variety of conflicts both as a result of events detailed in earlier novels and as a result of the clash of cultures.
 Overall there is an uneasy truce between the races.